 - Check out our best gaming monitors and best gaming mouse pages

 Of course, it’s going to take awhile before the best Xbox Series X games you can play are actually developed by a team within Xbox Game Studios.
 As of right now, most titles are from third-party developers, so they’re not unique to Xbox, but they’re still great games that you can play on this platform.
-Besides, there are quite a few exciting titles on the way, like Halo Infinite, Fable and Perfect Dark.
-Check out our recent Mass Effect Legendary Edition review.
+Besides, there are quite a few exciting titles on the way, like Fable and Perfect Dark.
+Also, check out our System of the Stars piece, where we meet the therapist using videos games to teach mental health.
+See our recent Call of Duty: Vanguard review and Battlefield 2042 review.

 While we wait for these potentially ground-breaking games to give us a taste of what next-gen is supposed to feel like, here are the best Xbox Series X games that you can play today.